 - John 10:11 — “I (Yeshua) am the good shepherd.
 The good shepherd gives His life for the sheep.

-- Rev 19:15 — Now out of His mouth goes a sharp sword, that with it He should strike the nations.
+- Revelation 19:15 — Now out of His mouth goes a sharp sword, that with it He should strike the nations.
 And He (Yeshua) Himself will rule them with a rod of iron.
 He Himself treads the winepress of the fierceness and wrath of Almighty God.

 - Isaiah 52:10 — The Lord has made bare His holy arm In the eyes of all the nations; And all the ends of the earth shall see The salvation of our God.